WilliamCRobinson/OrcaInputGenerator/readme.txt

 Dependencies:

-    OS package for manipulating files on various OS's.
+    OS package for using OS dependent functionalities.

 Notes:

-    The project assumes that XYZ files are generated from Orca and are compatible.
+    This script will generate input files that reference xyz files,so when you go to run your jobs, be sure that the xyz files are also present

     Adjust the template file and placeholders based on your specific Orca input file format and requirements.

     Ensure that the required files (template, XYZ files, configuration file) are present in the specified paths

-Planned Functionality:

-The ability to specify SBDFT jobs and TDDFT jobs with unique flip-spins and finalMS.
-This will probably involve adding some if statements to the generate_input_file would be nice if we just had to specify a path to an xyz file in the config.ini file.
+    The template file can be adjusted with plaintext, but if you mess with the curly bracket terms, it WILL break things.

 Using this python package: